blakeelias/tau2-bench/report/BENCHMARK_FIXES.md

+# Benchmark Methodological Fixes

+> **Related document**: For an overview of the Grok evaluation and forward-looking benchmark extensions, see [EVALUATION_AND_EXTENSIONS.md](EVALUATION_AND_EXTENSIONS.md).

-## Benchmark Critiques
+## Overview

-There are several senses in which the current benchmark methodolgy is flawed.
-Here I highlight two such issues:
+During evaluation of Grok models on τ-bench, I identified systematic methodological flaws in the benchmark implementation that led to incorrect success/failure assessments.
+This document details these issues, proposes fixes, validates the corrections, and provides the corrected evaluation results.

+The two main issues identified are:

-  * The policy semantics around when to execute a transfer to a human agent are ambiguous and the evaluation unfairly penalizes the assistant for acting according to one valid interpretation of the policy.
+  * **Policy ambiguity in transfer criteria**: The policy semantics around when to execute a transfer to a human agent are ambiguous, and the evaluation unfairly penalizes assistants for acting according to one valid interpretation of the policy.
-  * The user's behavior terminates certain episodes prematurely.
-These episodes were on-track to fail, i.e. the assistant was about to grant a refund that is against the policy.
-The user, however, terminated the episode before the agent got to confirm and apply these changes, thus giving the assistant a "free pass" --- allowing it to pass evaluation cases that really were on-track to fail.
+  * **Premature episode termination**: The simulated user's behavior terminates certain episodes prematurely.
+These episodes were on-track to fail (i.e., the assistant was about to grant a refund that is against the policy), but the user terminated the episode before the agent could confirm and apply these changes, giving the assistant a "free pass" and allowing it to pass evaluation cases that should have failed.

 I provide fixes for both of these issues, resulting in an evaluation that more correctly grades these identified cases.